daemonctl/kubernetes-elasticsearch-cluster/README.md

 This project use Elasticsearch, Kibana, Fluentd and Nodejs project, I use the NodeJs project to create logs.

+> Elasticsearch 3 Master and 2 Data Nodes

+>Kibana for log monitor

+>Fluetnd for collecting

+>App is log generate

 ![](images/efk.png)

 **You have to create dockerfile for NodeJS**